 Another way of creating ball lightning-like behaviour in the lab is achieved using silicon.
 This method involves “evaporating pure silicon with an electric arc”.

-As for real life footage of ball lightning, there’s painfully little around, but this is the best I can find.
-Ignore the flecks in front of the camera initially, they’re from the camp fire.
-But at about 28 seconds in you get a good look, centre screen, of what may well be ball lightning:
+Real life footage of ball lightning is scant, but there are some pretty good examples out there.
+In this first clip, ignore the flecks in front of the camera initially, they’re from the camp fire.
+But at about 28 seconds in you get a good look, in centre of the screen, of what may well be ball lightning:

 MORE WEATHER STUFF: